tarungrover/portfolio/FinalProject.md

 trying Flourish and Tableau to play with different visualizations.

-As for the final deliverable, the plan for now is to create a website using Shorthand and embedding these visualizations to form a story out of it keeping in mind that a person would use this a way to make a dicsion while renting/buying an apartment
+As for the final deliverable, the plan for now is to create a website using Shorthand and embedding these visualizations to form a story out of it keeping in mind that a person would use this a way to make a dicsion while renting/buying an apartment.